mbientlab/MetaWear-SDK-Python/README.md

 Also, check out the scripts in the [examples](https://github.com/mbientlab/MetaWear-SDK-Python/tree/master/examples) folder for sample code.

 > ADDITIONAL NOTES
 This is not the pymetawear package.
-That is a community developed Python SDK which you can find over [here] (https://github.com/mbientlab-projects/pymetawear).
+That is a community developed Python SDK which you can find over [here](https://github.com/mbientlab-projects/pymetawear).

 ### Overview